OpenEvalProject/evals/manuscripts/elife-63488/v2/manuscript.md

 ## Results

-## Tendon structure, size, and strength are altered in Crtap-/- mice at 1- and 4-months
+### Tendon structure, size, and strength are altered in Crtap-/- mice at 1- and 4-months

 Mice lacking CRTAP present with growth delay, rhizomelia, and severe osteoporosis together with disruption of other connective tissues, including lung and skin (Morello et al., 2006; Baldridge et al., 2010).
 To assess abnormalities in the load-bearing tendons from Crtap-/- mice, we harvested ankle and knee joints at 1 and 4 months-of-age to histologically examine the Achilles and patellar tendons.
 At 1-month, Crtap-/- mice presented with thinner Achilles and patellar tendons (Figure 1C,F) compared to wildtype (Figure 1A,D) and heterozygous mice (Figure 1B,E) with increased cell density in both structures (Figure 1M).
 By 4 months-of-age, Crtap-/- Achilles and patellar tendons remained thinner and hypercellular compared to wildtype and heterozygous mice (Figure 1G–L,N).
 Interestingly, ectopic chondrogenesis was present towards either end of the patellar tendon in some (but not all) 4-month-old Crtap-/- mice (Figure 1L) – a phenomenon that can occur in tendinopathy (Steinmann et al., 2020).
 Consistent with our histological data, phase-contrast µCT analysis demonstrated that patellar tendon volume was reduced in Crtap-/-, but not in heterozygous mice, compared to wildtype controls (Figure 1O–Q).
 In contrast, no significant changes in articular cartilage volume or surface were observed (Figure 1R,S).

 ![Figure 1.](https://cdn.elifesciences.org/articles/63488/elife-63488-fig1-v2.jpg)

 **Figure 1.:** (A–C) Representative H & E images of 1-month ankle joints.
 (D–F) Representative H & E images of 1-month knee joints.
 (G–I) Representative H & E images of 4-month ankle joints.
 (J–L) Representative H & E images of 4-month knee joints.
 For all micrographs, higher magnification images of the mid-tendon are illustrated. n = 3–4 mice per group.
 Scale bar is 1 mm.
-(M–N) Quantification of cell density for Achilles and patellar tendons of wildtype and Crtap mice at 1 month (-/-M) and 4 months (N) of age.
+(M–N) Quantification of cell density for Achilles and patellar tendons of wildtype and Crtap-/- mice at 1 month (M) and 4 months (N) of age.
 Data are min-to-max box and whisker plots with individual points indicated. n = 3 mice per group.
 Data passed the Shapiro-Wilk test for normality, and groups were compared using two-tailed unpaired t-tests.
 Exact p-values are reported.
-(O–P) Representative phase-contrast μCT images of 4-month wildtype (O) and Crtap (-/-P) knee joints.
+(O–P) Representative phase-contrast μCT images of 4-month wildtype (O) and Crtap-/- (P) knee joints.
 Blue indicates the patellar tendon, green indicates the femoral articular cartilage, and red indicates the tibial articular cartilage.
 Scale bar is 1 mm.
-(Q) Quantification of the patellar tendon volume in wildtype, heterozygous, and Crtap mice at 4-months.
+(Q) Quantification of the patellar tendon volume in wildtype, heterozygous, and Crtap-/- mice at 4-months.
 Data are min-to-max box and whisker plots with individual points indicated. n = 3 mice per group.
 Data passed the Shapiro-Wilk test for normality, and groups were compared using one-way ANOVA with Tukey’s post-hoc tests.
-Exact p-values are reported. (-/-R–S) Quantification of articular cartilage volume (R) and surface (S) in wildtype, heterozygous, and Crtap mice at 4-months.
+Exact p-values are reported.
+(R–S) Quantification of articular cartilage volume (R) and surface (S) in wildtype, heterozygous, and Crtap-/- mice at 4-months.
 Data are min-to-max box and whisker plots with individual points indicated. n = 5 mice per group.
 Data passed the Shapiro-Wilk test for normality, and groups were compared using one-way ANOVA with Tukey’s post-hoc tests.
-Exact p-values are reported. (-/-T–U) Biomechanical assessment of ultimate load (T) and linear stiffness (U) for Achilles tendons from 1-month-old wildtype, heterozygous, and Crtap mice.
+Exact p-values are reported.
+(T–U) Biomechanical assessment of ultimate load (T) and linear stiffness (U) for Achilles tendons from 1-month-old wildtype, heterozygous, and Crtap-/- mice.
 Data are min-to-max box and whisker plots with individual points indicated. n = 3–8 mice per group.
 Data passed the Shapiro-Wilk test for normality, and groups were compared using one-way ANOVA with Tukey’s post-hoc tests.
-Exact p-values are reported.-/-
+Exact p-values are reported.

 To determine whether the altered structure of Crtap-/- load-bearing tendons results in reduced tissue strength, we performed biomechanical testing at 1-month on Achilles tendons to examine structural properties.
 As predicted based on the histological data, we observed decreases in ultimate load and linear stiffness for Crtap-/- Achilles tendons compared to heterozygous and wildtype mice (Figure 1T,U).
 Taken together, load-bearing tendons in Crtap-/- mice present with reduced size, increased cell density and decreased strength compared to controls.